Hawyuscribe/newreader/README.md

 Neurology MCQ Reader is a Django 5 application for neurology exam preparation.
 It combines a curated MCQ library with flashcards, high-yield summaries, AI-generated explanations, cognitive reasoning analysis, and an interactive case-based learning bot.
 The production deployment targets Heroku with PostgreSQL, Redis, Gunicorn, and WhiteNoise.
 The canonical production instance lives at https://enigmatic-hamlet-38937-db49bd5e9821.herokuapp.com/ (git remote `https://git.heroku.com/enigmatic-hamlet-38937-db49bd5e9821.git`).

+## Branch Policy

+- `main` contains the only supported history for this repository.
+All development and deployments should branch from and merge back into `main`.
+- Historical branches (`stable_version`, `master`, etc.) have been retired and should not be used.
+Delete any local clones of those branches and reset remotes that still point to them.
+- If you need long-lived feature worktrees, base them on `main` and rebase frequently to avoid reintroducing the old history.

 ## Highlights

 - MCQ library with subspecialty filters, full-text search, bookmarks, notes, flashcards, hide/unhide, mock exams, and weakness drills.